Rowing Machine

 What are common Rowing Machine mistakes to avoid?

-Pulling with arms before legs.
+Pulling with arms before extending legs.

 On pulling movements like the Rowing Machine, this mistake typically means your arms are doing work that should come from your Back (lats).
 Initiate every rep by engaging your Back (lats) first, then let your arms follow.

-Rounding the back for optimal results.
+Rounding the back during the drive.

 A compromised back position during the Rowing Machine puts your spine under unnecessary shear force.
 Brace your core and maintain a neutral spine throughout the movement.

-Rushing the recovery.
+Rushing the recovery phase.

 Rushing through the Rowing Machine reduces the time your Back (lats) spends under tension — which is one of the main drivers of growth.
 Aim for a controlled 2-second lowering phase on every rep.